mzivic7/endcord/configuration.md

 - `cursor_off_time = 0.5`
     Time in seconds the cursor stays OFF.
 Set to None or 0 to disable cursor blinking.
 - `blocked_mode = 1`
-    What to do with blocked messages:
+    What to do with blocked/ignored messages:
     0 - No blocking
     1 - Mask blocked messages
     2 - Hide blocked messages